 With any new project you won’t get everything right, but with something of this scale and during a pandemic it’s even more challenging.
 We’ve now delivered over 85,000 orders so far, and while tens of thousands of you are delighted with your Lost Stock order, unfortunately a small number of people haven’t been.
 We have done our best to address their individual concerns, but we felt it was important to share the steps we’ve taken with you all as well.

 For anyone that isn’t happy, we are very sorry.
 We’re working hard to put it right, whether that’s getting your order to you as quickly as possible or if we didn’t deliver you a mystery box with something you liked in it, then figuring out a solution.

 When we set up Lost Stock we did it with one aim in mind - to make a difference.
-We have been blown away by the support of hundreds of thousands of people and whilst it’s been amazing that we have been able to help so many families in Bangladesh, we recognise that it has not been perfect.
+We have been blown away by the support of hundreds of thousands of people and, whilst it’s been amazing that we have been able to help so many families in Bangladesh, we recognise that it has not always been perfect.

 We’ve learnt a lot and we are still learning.
-We are open to feedback and doing things differently but we would also ask everyone to be kind and remember that we’re doing this to help others, with a small team and that we've only existed for 4 months.
+We are open to feedback and doing things differently but we would also ask everyone to be kind and remember that we’re doing this to help others, with a small team and that we've only existed for just over 4 months.

 If you love your order and what we’ve built, please help us spread the word and allow us to help even more families.
 If you don’t, then we’re sorry - drop us an email and let us try to make it right.

 To find more about the stories of the people you are helping, please see here.

 How much goes to workers?

 Our fundraising efforts are split between two areas.

 Firstly, the pure donation element; money going directly to factory workers and their families via SAJIDA Foundation (37%).